ServiceObjects/address-validation-us-3/address-validation-us-3-dot-net/REST/readme.md

 Takes a single line of address information as the input and returns the best candidate with parsed and corrected address information.
 This operation may return multiple address candidates if a single best match cannot be determined.

 ## GetBestMatchesSingleLine Request URLs (Query String Parameters)

+#### *Important - Use query string parameters for all inputs.
+Do not use path parameterssince it will lead to errors due to optional parameters and special character issues.**

 ### JSON
 #### Trial